FOSDEM/stands-website/README.md

 You must provide a _title_ parameter in the front matter of your other pages; otherwise the links will not work.

 ## Chatroom functionality

+Each stand will have a dedicated chatroom, created based on the information in *pentabarf*.
+Your chat room name is the same name as the _room_ you are scheduled in in pentabarf.

+We have put the name of the chatroom as *chatroom* on all stands pages. _However, if you provided your own \_index.md file, you *must add this parameter*, otherwise your chatroom link will not be functional._ You cannot change this yourself.

+Each chatroom will have the two contacts listed in your submission (and who created an account in Pentabarf) as _moderator_.
+Additionally, all FOSDEM staff will be given the same role.
+Moderators can invite other moderators, but note that you require a Matrix account for this.

 ## Video
 No youtube